Last updated on January 29, 2023

 What is a Clean Desk Policy?

 A clean desk policy instructs that all employees must clear their desks at the end of each work day.
-This not only includes documents and notes, but any post-its, businesses cards, and removable media (e.g. memory sticks).
+This not only includes documents and notes, but any post-it notes, businesses cards, and removable media (e.g. USB memory sticks).

-Following a clean desk policy will help your organization reduce the risk of information theft, fraud, or a security breach caused by sensitive information being left unattended and visible in plain view.
+The purpose of the clean desk policy is to help your organization reduce the risk of information theft, fraud, or a security breach caused by sensitive information being left unattended and visible in plain view.
+In addition, a clean and organized work environment can help to reduce stress, as well as increase productivity.

 The Benefits of a Clean Desk Policy